 The Ohana Arts Youth Theatre Company launched in 2014 with the premiere of Ohana Arts’ first original musical inspired by the life of Sadako Sasaki, “Peace On Your Wings”, which soon after embarked on a statewide tour, as well as tours to New York City and Los Angeles in 2015 and 2016, San Francisco and San Jose in 2017, and Sacramento in 2018.
 In the summer of 2020, Ohana Arts began work on a new musical, “Class of 2020,” based on the experiences of high school seniors whose promising lives and futures were put on hold due to the onset of the COVID-19 Pandemic, scheduled for a livestream premiere in the summer of 2021.
 Future plans for the Ohana Arts Youth Theatre Company include continuing to commission, produce, and tour new works from the vantage points of youth with the aim of building cross-cultural understanding, and raising awareness of underrepresented groups in the performing arts. .

-This season, we are thrilled to announce auditions Honolulu area for the Honolulu-Los Angeles-Hiroshima, tri-city tour (and JAPAN PREMIERE) of "Peace On Your Wings" in August of 2020, commemorating the 75th anniversary of the atomic bombing of Hiroshima and Nagasaki.
+This season, we are thrilled to announce auditions Honolulu area for the Honolulu-Los Angeles-Hiroshima, tri-city tour (and JAPAN PREMIERE) of "Peace On Your Wings", as well as Fall and Spring Classes!